-A former Freed-Hardeman student who plans to re-enroll must submit an application for readmission.
-After any period of academic or disciplinary suspension, students must apply to the Admissions Committee for readmission.
-In addition to the application, the student should submit a letter stating what plans are being made to ensure academic success.
-Such readmission is not automatic.
+A former Freed-Hardeman student who plans to re-enroll must submit an application for admission.
+After any period of academic or disciplinary suspension, students must apply to Freed-Hardeman for readmission.
 Students re-enrolled after a waiver of suspension or readmitted after academic suspension will be on probation.